aesirinteractive/teamcity-autopin/README.md

 # Autopin plugin for Teamcity

+## Aesir readme

+The repository was updated with newer dependency versions.
+Install Amazon coretto JDK 11 or any compatible JDK version and then follow the steps as described in [Installation](#Installation).

+## original readme

 This plugin allows to pin and/or tag Teamcity builds automatically, e.g. without human interaction.
 Here are some use cases:

 * pin automatically a build run on a release branch